-Here, I’m going to give you the simple 5-step opening for prospecting calls that will work every time.
+Here, I’m going to give you the simple 5-step opening for sales prospecting calls that will work every time.

-“Be distinct” might sound like a vague suggestion, but it’s actually an incredibly powerful tactic when it comes to the tone of your prospecting calls.
+“Be distinct” might sound like a vague suggestion, but it’s actually an incredibly powerful tactic when it comes to the tone of your sales prospecting calls.

 In particular, you need to use a distinct tone to start your initial conversations with prospects.

-Here’s what I mean: Nearly all salespeople start their prospecting calls in the exact same way, with an overly cheerful, intensely enthusiastic tone.
+Here’s what I mean: Nearly all salespeople start their sales prospecting calls in the exact same way, with an overly cheerful, intensely enthusiastic tone.

 This is the last thing you ever want to do.

 For this step, I’m not focusing on the words you say (more on that in the next section), but rather on how you say them.